 We have files scattered all over the place, email addresses of team members or clients, web pages with specifications or useful information, tasks scribbled on sticky notes or scraps of paper.

 Wouldn’t it be better if there was one place where you could have quick and easy access to all these items, but without having to change the way you work?
 With the Work app, you can regain control - the app helps you get to what you want so you save time.

-I have gathered together links to the project files I need to open, images, web pages for the app and for relevant information etc. My most frequently used links are starred so I can focus on them whenever I want a shorter list.
+It gathers together some useful links to information about Work and my other apps or to allow you to contact me.
+In Work documents for my apps, I assemble the project files I need to open, images, web page addresses etc. My most frequently used links are starred so I can focus on them whenever I want a shorter list.